-- The Review Application or SSO-CE proposal (as applicable) for new projects (including match/leveraging documentation and both required Addendum documents (CoC Competition Certification-Policy Addendum and BoS Competition Coordinated Entry System Policy Addendum); - The agency 501(c)(3), if applicable (the 501(c)(3) for any sub-recipients must also be attached); - A current list of Board of Directors; - o The most recent independent financial audit, or equivalent financial statement; and - o A current 990 IRS Form: Return of Organization Exempt from Income Tax, if applicable.
+- The 2024 BoS CoC NEW Project Review Application or SSO-CE proposal (as applicable) for new projects (including match/leveraging documentation and both required Addendum documents (CoC Competition Certification-Policy Addendum and BoS Competition Coordinated Entry System Policy Addendum); - Proof of active Sams Registration; - FY 2024 BoS DV Bonus Questions Supplemental (if requesting DV Bonus funding); - The agency 501(c)(3), if applicable (the 501(c)(3) for any sub-recipients must also be attached); - A current list of Board of Directors; - o The most recent independent financial audit, or equivalent financial statement; and - A current 990 IRS Form: Return of Organization Exempt from Income Tax, if applicable.

-All complete new project packages must be received by the CoC Collaborative Applicant, the Department of Community Affairs, by August 16, 2023 at 3:00 pm.
+All complete new project packages must be received by the CoC Collaborative Applicant, the Department of Community Affairs, by September 11, 2024, at 3:00 pm.
 Submissions must be emailed to Tina Moore, CoC Program Coordinator at BoSMonitoring@dca.ga.gov.